My Child Has a Fever: Now What?

 Stay calm.
 You don’t need to call the doctor right away.

-Fever is a temperature of 100.4 degrees Fahrenheit (or 38 degrees Celsius) or higher.
+A bump in body temperature to 100.4 degrees Fahrenheit (38 degrees Celsius) or higher is considered a fever.
 Children will experience numerous fevers in their first few years.

 This is worth mentioning again: For babies younger than 2 months or children of any age with underlying conditions that make serious infection more likely, go to the Emergency Department right away.